 Once registered, Team Leaders can access all the resources needed to educate students and run a great Imagine Cup Junior challenge.
 These resources include:

-- Beginners Kit: includes six 45-minute lessons, student guides, submission template, judging criteria, and rubric.
+- Getting Started Kit: includes six 45-minute lessons, student guides, submission template, rules and regulations, and rubric.

-- Deep Learning Modules: in-depth overview of the six technology modules that supplement the Beginners Kit, for more advanced learning.
+- Deep Learning Modules: in-depth overview of the six technology modules that supplement the Getting Started Kit, for more advanced learning.
 Modules include Intro to AI, Machine Learning, AI Applications in Real Life, Deep Learning and Neural Networks, AI for Good, and Cybersecurity.

 - Team Leader Toolkit: includes student certificates, social templates, posters, and more to leverage throughout the challenge.